-Window handles with SecuForte are decoupled and locked when the window is closed or tilted, which means the handle and the square spindle are not connected.
+Window handles with SecuForte® are locked when the window is closed or tilted, which means the handle and the square spindle are not connected.
 A burglar may be able to reach the handle by piercing the glass seal or drilling the frame and break it off the rosette using massive physical force, yet the spindle will not move.

 Result: The window cannot be opened and the break-in attempt will have failed.

 In the 0° and 180° position, a spring within the handle becomes released and separates a coupling element from its counterpart on the square spindle.
 The handle function – meaning the connection

 between the handle and the square spindle – is disabled.
 At the same time, the coupling element interlocks with a part of the rosette base and a steel plate reinforcement and locks the handle.

 If the handle is pushed in the direction of the rosette, the spring is compressed and the coupling element re-establishes the connection between the handle and the square spindle (thereby restoring the handle function).
 At the same time, the handle is unlocked and can be turned as usual.

 In the open position (90°) the handle remains unlocked and will not need to be pushed again in order to be turned.